 Messaging Guidance for Advocates

-Trump Sabotage
+Court Cases/Lack of Funding

 On November 10, the Supreme Court of the United States will hear oral arguments in the Health Care Repeal Lawsuit (California v Texas).
 A decision in the case is expected in June 2021, however, until a decision is made, the ACA remains the law of the land.
 You will still be able to enroll in coverage for 2021.

-The Trump administration’s continued lack of support for outreach and enrollment is exemplified by the fact that several states are without navigator programs that provide assist people with enrollment.
+Several states are without navigator programs that provide assist people with enrollment.

 This will continue to make it more difficult for individuals and families to make informed decisions about their health insurance options.